-maximum(20, 6 x average events per minute over the last 24 hours)
+maximum(20, 6 x average error events per minute over the last 24 hours)

 The 24-hour window ends at the beginning of the current hour, not at the current minute.

 What this means is that if you experience a spike, we will temporarily protect you, but if the increase in volume is sustained, the spike protection limit will gradually increase until Sentry finally accepts all events.